CargoPants503/Auric/README.md

 ------

-Auric does not have proxy support yet.
-The current version of Auric relies on Port-Forwarding.
-To make a server joinable, you'll need to open a port through 25200 on your router and share you're personal IP (be careful!).
+Auric does not yet have proxy support.
+The current version relies on Port Forwarding.
+To make a server joinable, you'll need to open a port through 25200 on your router and share your personal IP (be careful!).